-Applicable to DHW Modes 0 & 1.
+Applicable only for DHW Mode 1.
 The control monitors whether the unit achieves the maximum control temperature at least once every 168 hours (7 days).
 If not the unit will fire (and initiate the pump) to raise the unit temperature over the control temperature.
 When the Anti-Legionella function is active, the test 'ALEg' is displayed, along with the DHW sensor temperature.
 The faucet icon blinks because the DHW Anti-Legionella demand is being handled.